adamjarret/s3-publish/README.md

 Single character aliases for options should be used on the command line only (ex. to always skip the confirmation prompt, set `yes: true` in your config; setting `y: true` has no effect).

-The `rules` option can only be defined in the config file.
+The `rules` option and non-string values for `ignore` can only be defined in the config file.
-Non-string values for `ignore` must be defined in the config file.

 If a boolean value defaults to `true` or is set to `true` in the config file, it can be overridden on the command line by adding a `no-` prefix (ex. `--no-add`).